What is Kindle Unlimited?

 Now authors are paid per page.
 Your book’s pages are based on the word count (Amazon’s system for determining this is called KENPC, or “Kindle Edition Normalized Page Count.”)
 In my experience, a 50,000-word ebook will have a KENPC of about 250 pages.

-The KENPC pay rate changes every month depending on the KDP Select Global Fund and the number of books enrolled.
+The KENPC pay rate changes every month by the way, depending on the KDP Select Global Fund and the number of enrolled books.
 But it’s usually around $.004 to $.005 per page.

 So, a fully read 250-page book will earn you about $1.25.
 (Keep in mind that you only get paid for the pages that are actually read.
 A 250-page book won’t automatically earn $1.25 from a borrow).

 For some authors, page-reads through KU make up a huge percentage of their income (which can be a good or bad thing).
 KU tends to perform well for specific genres.
 Take a look at the most popular KU books and you’ll see some trends (lots of romance, sci-fi, and thrillers).

 Books enrolled in KDP Select also become part of the Kindle Owners’ Lending Library, which is available for Kindle users with Amazon Prime memberships.
 Borrows through KOLL earn the same royalties as those borrowed through KU.

 Another perk of enrolling in KDP Select is the exclusive marketing features.
 You can boost discoverability by offering your book for free for a limited time.
 You can also use the Kindle Countdown Deals feature for discounted price promotions.

 While certain marketing features are only available in KDP Select, PublishDrive still gives you plenty of options.
 You can boost Amazon Kindle sales with our Kindle Daily & Monthly Deals, and Amazon Advertising!